MasdikaAliman/character_classification_svm/README.md

-# 🧠 Character Classification using SVM
+# 🧠 Character Classification using HOG and Support Vector Machine (SVM)

 This repository contains the source code for a character classification project developed as part of the **Computer Vision (RE604)** coursework.